AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 imported by the listed ones are also considered recursively if :option:`--recursive` is used.

-The following figures illustrate the effect of various combinations, assuming an example source tree depicted below:
+We will illustrate the effect of various combinations, assuming an example source tree depicted below:

 .. image:: prjtree.*
   :align: center